`

 Photograph a lock plate, stock profile, or proof mark.
-Stempel cross-references an archival reference corpus to return a precise identification — nation, maker, period, and classification.
+Stempel analyses your images against an expert knowledge base to return a precise identification — nation, maker, period, and classification.

 Method